ApeironAfrican/Africa_Apeiron_Py/README.md

 # Africa_Apeiron_Py
-Testing on Python and Github for bigger stuff
+Working on the Python tuts for my Andela Tests.